Now, let’s dive into what VR engineering really entails:

 4. Collaborating with workers all around the world

 Teamwork is a challenge for companies that have employees working remotely, or subsidiaries in different countries.
 To answer their needs, virtual reality offers the possibility to create shared digital workspaces where engineers from different locations can work on the same CAD model in real-time.
-VR collaboration enhances communication between teams and accelerates the design-to-market processes.
+Collaboration in VR enhances communication between teams and accelerates the design-to-market processes.

 5. Evaluating risks for maintenance operators